IlhamriSKY/PDDIKTI-kemdikbud-API/README.md

 Introduction
 ------------
-Python API wrapper makes it easy for you to get data from the web [pddikti.kemdikbud.go.id](https://pddikti.kemdikbud.go.id/)
+Python API wrapper makes it easy for you to get data from [pddikti.kemdikbud.go.id](https://pddikti.kemdikbud.go.id/)

 Change Log
 ------------